anshulverma/ghost/README.md

 ## Ideas for improvement

-There is always room for improvement
+There is always room for improvement.

 ### Challenge system